smartgeber Logo

 Antwort der Redaktion

 The climate you live in plays a significant role in how much water your pumpkins will need.
-In hot and dry climates, you may need to water more frequently to compensate for the rapid evaporation of moisture from the soil.
-Conversely, in cooler or more humid areas, you might be able to water less often.
+In hot and arid climates, pumpkins will require more frequent watering to prevent the soil from drying out.
+Conversely, in cooler, more humid areas, you might need to water less often.

-Here are some tips to optimize your pumpkin watering routine:
+Here are some tips to optimize your pumpkin watering:

 Last updated 3 mins ago